Code-the-Dream-School/node-essentials/assignments/assignment5-sqlintro.md

 const users = await pool.query('SELECT * FROM users WHERE email = $1', [email]);
 ```

-The returned array might have 0 length, in which case authentication fails: you send back the 401 and the appropriate message.
+The `user.rows` array might have 0 length, in which case authentication fails: you send back the 401 and the appropriate message.
 Otherwise, you use your existing `comparePassword()` function to see if the password in the body of the request matches `user[0].hashed_password`.
 If it doesn't, you send the 401 and the authentication failed message.
 But, if it does, you send a 200 and the appropriate message -- and you also put `user[0].id` in global.user_id.

 So: make those changes to the login function now.